-“You won’t find a more feature-packed Wear OS smartwatch than Mobvoi’s latest TicWatch Pro.”
+“You won’t find a more feature-packed Wear OS smartwatch than Mobvoi’s TicWatch Pro.”

 - Unique dual-display technology

 - Two-day battery life

 - IP68, NFC for Google Pay, GPS, internal storage

 - Bulky, masculine design with ugly preinstalled watch faces